-Sauteed shrimp in creamy garlic wine sauce served over linguine.
+This is a recipe for sautéed shrimp in garlic wine sauce served over linguine with Parmesan and fresh parsley on top.
 Plus, tips on how to know when shrimp is cooked.

 This one was fun to make pretty at the end with all the lemons.
 I may have gone overboard with them.

 Ingredients for Shrimp in Garlic Wine Sauce

 If you have never bought shrimp before, you can buy them fresh from the seafood/meat counter or you can find shrimp frozen in bags in the freezer section of the grocery store.